-CHEM2003 Advanced Chemistry and the Environment 42.0 Hours Chemical reactions are examined and stoichiometric calculations are performed.
-Combustion processes and byproducts are predicted and analyzed.
-Metals are studied to understand their structure and corrosion mechanisms.
+CHEM2003 Advanced Chemistry and the Environment 42.0 Hours Students examine chemical reactions and perform stoichiometric calculations.
+Combustion processes and by-products are predicted and analysed.
+Metals are studies to understand their structure and corrosion mechanisms.
 P- CHEM1010 Chemistry and the Environment